About

 Boa Carlman - banjo and tenor guitar

 Boa (named Claes-Göran) started playing skiffle in the 1950s and later on jazz from time to time, something he took up again in the 21th century.
 In the meantime Boa focused on curling where he competed both in Sweden and in a number of other countries.
-He has won the Swedish Championship four times and have also competed in four Word Championships where his team won in 1973.
+He and his team has won the Swedish Championship four times and won Word Championships in 1973.
 After putting his stones, brush and curling shoes away he managed a construction company until his old interest in jazz re-emerged.
-In addition to Mississippi Seven Boa is a member of (among others) Fred Hot Peppers and Old Boy Stompers where he plays both his tenor banjo and the Levin manufactured tenor guitar from 1936.
+In addition to Mississippi Seven Boa is a member of (among others) Old Boy Stompers where he plays both his tenor banjo and the Levin manufactured tenor guitar from 1936.